 § 2286h-1.
 Transmittal of Certain Information to Congress.
 [Atomic Energy Act, Sec.
-320]
+320]11

-Whenever the Board submits or transmits to the President or the Director of the Office of Management and Budget any legislative recommendation, or any statement or information in preparation of a report to be submitted to the Congress pursuant to section 2286e(a) of this title [§ 316(a) of the Atomic Energy Act], the Board shall submit at the same time a copy thereof to the Congress.
+Whenever the Board submits or transmits to the President or the Director of the Office of Management and Budget any legislative recommendation, or any statement or information in preparation of a report to be submitted to the Committees on Armed Services, Appropriations, and Energy and Commerce of the House of Representatives and the Committees on Armed Services, Appropriations, and Energy and Natural Resources of the Senate pursuant to section 2286e(a) of this title [§ 316(a) of the Atomic Energy Act], the Board shall submit at the same time a copy thereof to such committees.